BASARANOMO/leetcode-python/solutions/Hard/899. Orderly Queue/README.md

 Simulation

-If `k > 1`, we can swap the positions of any two adjacent elements, which means that we can achieve bubble sort
+If `k > 1`, we can swap the positions of any two adjacent elements, which means that we can achieve bubble sort for sure

 Time complexity:
 - if `k == 1`: `O(n^2)`